TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 ## 23. Appendix A: References

+[1] U.S. Federal Communications Commission, "47 CFR Part 15, Subpart B: Unintentional Radiators," Electronic Code of Federal Regulations, Title 47, Chapter I, Subchapter A, Part 15, Subpart B. Available: https://www.ecfr.gov/current/title-47/chapter-I/subchapter-A/part-15/subpart-B. Referenced for the low-noise / EMI-indirect design-practice check in the planned Voltage Regulation, Ripple, and Electrical Safety experiment.

+[2] U.S. company UL Solutions, "Protection from Electrical Hazards," Nov.
+2024.
+Available: https://www.ul.com/resources/protection-electrical-hazards.
+Referenced for the 50 V DC low-voltage safety threshold in §2 (criterion 18) and the planned Voltage Regulation, Ripple, and Electrical Safety experiment.

+[3] National Fire Protection Association, NFPA 70, National Electrical Code®, 2017 ed., Quincy, MA: NFPA, 2016.
+Referenced for Class 1/2/3 circuit classification and related checklist items in Experiment 12.

+[4] U.S. Consumer Product Safety Commission, "Manufacturing Best Practices," Business Education, Manufacturing.
+Available: https://www.cpsc.gov/business--manufacturing/business-education/business-guidance/BestPractices.
+Referenced in the Conceptual Design constraints as the source for hazardous-chemical-content and material-change-testing expectations; not directly exercised by any experiment in this report but retained for traceability.

+[5] Underwriters Laboratories, UL 2054: Standard for Household and Commercial Batteries, 3rd ed., Nov.
+17, 2021.
+Referenced in the Conceptual Design power-unit constraints for battery safety (overcharge, short-circuit, mechanical abuse, thermal limits).
+Bounds the battery-pack design used in Experiment 13 (UPS switchover) and Experiment 17 (battery runtime).

+[6] Underwriters Laboratories, UL 94: Standard for Safety of Flammability of Plastic Materials for Parts in Devices and Appliances, 5th ed., Northbrook, IL: UL, 2024.
+Referenced for the 104 °F / 40 °C surface-temperature limit in Experiment 11.

+[7] U.S. Consumer Product Safety Commission, "Maximum acceptable surface temperatures," Code of Federal Regulations, Title 16, Part 1505.7.
+Available: https://www.law.cornell.edu/cfr/text/16/1505.7.
+Referenced alongside UL 94 for the surface-temperature limit in Experiment 11.

+[8] National Fire Protection Association, NFPA 70, National Electrical Code®, 2023 ed., Quincy, MA: NFPA, 2022 — specifically Article 400 on flexible cords and cables.
+Referenced for the Flexible Cords checklist category (cord type, strain relief, cord condition) in Experiment 12.

+[9] U.S. Occupational Safety and Health Administration, OSHA Standards – Subpart S: Electrical, 29 CFR 1910, Washington, D.C.: OSHA, 2025.
+Referenced for the wiring, grounding, and equipment-safety checklist items in Experiment 12.

+[10] American National Standards Institute, ANSI Z535.4: Product Safety Signs and Labels, 2011 ed., Washington, DC: ANSI, 2011.
+Referenced for the Safety Labeling checklist category in Experiment 12.

+[11] U.S. Government, Rehabilitation Act of 1973, Section 508, Washington, DC, 1998.
+Cited as an accessibility constraint on the Peripherals Unit in the Conceptual Design; motivates the voice-control and visual-feedback design tested in Experiments 7, 8, and 9.

+[12] American National Standards Institute / Human Factors and Ergonomics Society, ANSI/HFES 100-2007: Human Factors Engineering of Computer Workstations, 2007.
+Cited as an ergonomic constraint on the Peripherals Unit in the Conceptual Design.

 This appendix consolidates the external standards and internal design documents referenced throughout the report.

-### 23.1 Standards and Regulations

-1. **FCC Part 15 Subpart B** — Federal Communications Commission rules on unintentional radiators (electromagnetic interference limits for consumer electronics).
-Referenced for the low-noise / EMI-indirect design-practice check in (Voltage Regulation/Ripple test). _Source: 47 CFR §15 Subpart B._
-2. **UL low-voltage threshold (50 V DC)** — Underwriters Laboratories safety threshold for low-voltage DC systems.
-Referenced for the voltage-safety criterion in §2 and the pass/fail check in (Voltage Regulation/Ripple test). _Source: UL safety standards (50 V DC threshold)._
-3. **NEC / NFPA 70 Article 725** — National Electrical Code requirements for Class 1, Class 2, and Class 3 remote-control, signaling, and power-limited circuits.
-Referenced for circuit-classification and related checklist items in Experiment 12. _Source: NFPA 70 (National Electrical Code), Article 725._
-4. _[Pending — to be filled in from the conceptual design]_
-5. _[Pending]_
-6. _[Pending]_
-7. _[Pending]_
-8. **NEC Article 400** — National Electrical Code requirements for flexible cords and flexible cables (cord type, strain relief, cord condition).
-Referenced for the Flexible Cords checklist category in Experiment 12. _Source: NFPA 70 (National Electrical Code), Article 400._
-9. **OSHA 29 CFR 1910 Subpart S** — Occupational Safety and Health Administration electrical safety requirements for general industry.
-Referenced for the wiring, grounding, and equipment-safety checklist items in Experiment 12. _Source: 29 CFR 1910 Subpart S._
-10. **ANSI Z535.4** — American National Standards Institute standard for product safety signs and labels (warning-label content, legibility, and placement).
-Referenced for the Safety Labeling checklist category in Experiment 12. _Source: ANSI Z535.4._
-11. **UL 94** — Underwriters Laboratories standard for flammability of plastic materials for parts in devices and appliances.
-Referenced for the thermal-safety surface-temperature limit in Experiment 11. _Source: UL 94._
-12. **CPSC 16 CFR 1505.7** — Consumer Product Safety Commission thermal-limit requirements for electrically operated toys and children's articles.
-Referenced for the 40 °C / 104 °F surface-temperature limit in Experiment 11. _Source: 16 CFR §1505.7._